Intilery/intilery.github.io/docs/sdk/android-faq.md

 ## Why have you forked Segment?

-We forked the segment client libraries to give you the choice of using segment to send data to Intilery and a Segment destination, or if you do not use Segment you can send the data directly to Intielry with our forked libraries and SDKs.
+We forked the segment client libraries to give you the choice of using segment to send data to Intilery and a Segment destination, or if you do not use Segment you can send the data directly to Intilery with our forked libraries and SDKs.
 If in the future you decide to use Segment, the change should be as simple as using the Segment library/sdk instead of the Intilery library/sdk